Forschungsvereinigung Räumliche Elektronische Baugruppen 3-D MID e.V.

 The aim of the research project is the spatially optimised manufacture of a power electronic module with embedded conductive structures in a ceramic housing by means of additive manufacturing in order to optimise heat dissipation, minimise gate-path losses and increase component integration and functional density.
 The following scientific sub-goals are being pursued:

-• Development of a conductive slip material after the sintering process for multi-material manufacturing with ceramics with chemical bonding by titanium additives.
+• Development of a conductive slip material after the sintering process for multi-material manufacturing with ceramics

 • Process stability of the multi-material production as well as the subsequent sintering process